ImperialCollegeLondon/Visual2/README.md

 For a quick start go straight to [Getting Started](#getting-started).

+For HLP students thinking parts of their code are better than what is collected here: you are probably correct.
+The code here was pulled together quickly and mix and match was not attempted much.
+Put forward a proposal to replace part of this with your code by raising an issue; I will comment and almost certainly agree if you are willing to do the interface work.

 The rest of the README gives a project and code overview.

 ## Introduction

 This project is based on a starter template from https://github.com/filangel/arm-monaco.

 The target language is `F#`, which is transpiled to `Javascript` (`js`) thanks to [Fable](https://fable.io).
 [Github Electron](https://electronjs.org/) is then used to convert the developed web-app to a cross-platform native application, providing access to platform-level commands (i.e. file-system, path, multiple processes), which are unavailable to (vanilla) browser web-apps.

 [Webpack](https://webpack.js.org/) is the module bundler, responsible for the transpilation and automated building process.

 Finally, [Monaco Editor](https://microsoft.github.io/monaco-editor/) is used for as a self-contained javascript component that implements an editor window which your `F#` code can interact with.

 ## Features